 • Standard kernel—A standard kernel applied to a grid and centered on a focal cell produces a three-dimensional surface representing an estimate of the underlying probability distribution.
 Here, we can think of the standard kernel as estimating the ecological neighborhood of a focal cell, in which the focal cell has the greatest influence on the neighboring cells in close proximity and the effect decays monotonically with distance.
 The reverse is also true, neighboring cells in close proximity to the focal cell have the greatest effect on the focal cell and the affect on the focal cell decays monotonically with distance.
 Thus, the focal cell can be envisioned as affecting the neighborhood and, conversely, the neighborhood can be envisioned as affecting the focal cell.
 Importantly, there are myriad possible kernel forms representing different probability distributions.
 Each kernel form has a different shape and the chosen form should ideally represent the ecological process under consideration.
 For example, if the ecological flow outward from the focal cell decays rapidly right from the start, a negative exponential distribution might be the ideal kernel form.
 However, if the decay is slow at first and then rapidly increases, a Gaussian (or bell-shaped) distribution might be the ideal kernel form.

-The shape of the kernel is a function of the chosen probability distribution (Fig. 1), but the size or spread of the kernel is a function of its bandwidth.
-Each probability distribution has a parameter that determines how far the kernel extends from the focal cell, and we call this parameter the “bandwidth”.
-The bandwidth for a Gaussian kernel, for example, is given by the standard deviation parameter and it gives the distance from the focal cell that captures roughly 68% of the kernel volume.
-The bandwidth for a Linear kernel is given by the distance from the focal cell at which the probability reaches zero, and thus it defines the maximum spread of the kernel.
-The bandwidth for an Exponential kernel is given by the distance from the focal cell at which 50% of the distribution lies to the left (i.e., the median, or the distance at which 50% of the kernel volume is captured).
-Importantly, each kernel form has a bandwidth parameter but its meaning differs among kernel forms, and thus it is important to understand the kernel form and its associated bandwidth parameter before parameterizing the model.
+The shape of the kernel is a function of the chosen probability distribution (Fig. 1), but the size or spread of the kernel is a function of its user-specified kernel width, which gives the maximum spread of the kernel.
+The kernel width for a Gaussian kernel, for example, represents 3 times the standard deviation parameter of a Gaussian distribution.
+The standard deviation parameter of a Gaussian distribution gives the distance from the focal cell that captures roughly 68% of the distribution, and 3 standard deviations captures 99.7% of the distribution; we truncate the Gaussian kernel at 3 standard deviations as given by the kernel width.
+The kernel width for a Linear kernel represents the distance from the focal cell at which the probability reaches zero, and thus it captures 100% of the distribution.
+The kernel width for an Exponential kernel represents the distance from the focal cell that captures 99% of the distribution.
+Importantly, each kernel form has a user-specified kernel width but the shape of the kernel decay from the focal cell differs among kernel forms.

 Figure 1.
 Illustration of a standard (i.e., non-resistant) kernel based on: 1) Gaussian distribution, 2) linear distribution, and 3) exponential distribution.
 The kernels shown here in 2 dimensional are implemented in 3 dimensions on the raster, such that the peak of the kernel is centered on the focal cell and the kernel value decreases monotonically with increasing distance from the focal cell.

-FRAGSTATS implements standard kernels, defined by the combination of kernel shape and bandwidth, in cell-level metrics as a means of defining the ecological neighborhood of a focal cell, but instead of making the kernel a true probability distribution, in which the volume equals 1, we set the maximum kernel value to be 1 at the focal cell and let neighboring cell values decrease according to the selected kernel form and bandwidth until the kernel values approach or reach zero.
-In some cases, such as with a Gaussian and Exponential kernel, we truncate the kernel when the values get close to zero, because in both the Gaussian and Exponential distributions the values only asymptotically approach zero (Fig. 1).
-In the case of the Gaussian kernel, we truncate the kernel at 3 times the bandwidth, which captures roughly 99.8% of the full kernel volume.
+FRAGSTATS implements standard kernels, defined by the combination of kernel shape and width, in cell-level metrics as a means of defining the ecological neighborhood of a focal cell, but instead of making the kernel a true probability distribution, in which the volume equals 1, we set the maximum kernel value to be 1 at the focal cell and let neighboring cell values decrease according to the selected kernel form and width until the kernel values approach zero (Figure 1).
+In some cases, such as with a Gaussian and Exponential kernel, we truncate the kernel when the values get close to zero, because in both the Gaussian and Exponential distributions the values only asymptotically approach zero.
+In the case of the Gaussian kernel, we truncate the kernel at 3 times the standard deviation, which captures roughly 99.7% of the full kernel volume.
 In the case of the Exponential kernel, we truncate the kernel at a distance that captures 99% of the full kernel volume.

 The algorithm for a standard kernel is described below for a resistant kernel, the difference being that in a standard kernel the resistance is set to 1 for every cell.
 Thus, a standard kernel is identical to a resistant kernel built in a non-resistant landscape.